afbf4c8996f/Jammer-Loc/README.md

 # Jammer-Loc

-This repository accompanies the paper
+This repository includes the code and the Dataset Link for the paper
 **“Machine and Deep Learning for Indoor UWB Jammer Localization.”**

 ---